ethanshuiyt-byte/CloudyWeather/replit.md

 # Overview

-This is a full-stack financial services application built with React and Express.js, featuring a modern fintech UI for "Jeton" - a digital wallet and payment platform.
+This is a full-stack financial services application built with React and Express.js, featuring a modern fintech UI for "AirFly" - a digital wallet and payment platform.
 The application provides a landing page showcasing financial services including currency exchange, digital wallet functionality, and payment card features.
 The architecture follows a monorepo structure with a React frontend, Express.js backend, and PostgreSQL database integration using Drizzle ORM.

 # User Preferences